Rayc940/ece5160-fast-robot/lab9/lab.md

 ## Post Processing

-The ToF measurements are collected in the robot's local frame, so they need to be converted into the global frame.
+The TOF measurements are collected in the robot's local frame, so they need to be converted into the global frame.

 First, the yaw is converted into a relative angle, which makes measurements start from the same reference direction.